 What is status?

-When you present your passport, visa and supporting documents when you arrive in the U.S. you are admitted in a nonimmigrant status that matches the classification of the visa in your passport.
-This is also referred to as “visa status” or "immigration status".
+One of the most common sources of confusion is the difference between your visa and your status.
+Your visa is an entry document.
+When you present your passport, visa and supporting documents at a U.S. port of entry, you are admitted in a nonimmigrant status that matches the classification of the visa in your passport.
+This is also referred to as "immigration status" or “visa status”.

-- The status in which you are admitted by the CBP officer is stamped in your passport and generates an electronic I-94 arrival/departure record.
+The status in which you are admitted by a Customs and Border Protection (CBP) Officer is stamped in your passport and generates an electronic I-94 Arrival Record.